jomoespe/clarity-challenge/README.md

 ## Running the programs

 ### Parse the data with time_init and time_end (`listhosts`)

+Print a list of hostnames connected to the given host during the given period

 ```terminal
 ./listhosts [-start=time_init] [-end=time_end] [-host=hostname] [-v] [-h] [FILE]